The Building a Safer Future Charter is a crucial part of the response to the Grenfell Tower disaster.

 The Charter and its five commitments, with leadership and culture change at their heart, are so societally crucial, that even though they apply to companies and organisations in the built environment sector, they also have relevance to, and garner support from, a broader community of interest.

-Non-built environment organisations, such as national or cross-sectoral bodies, who whilst not directly involved have an interest in, key interface with, or influence over the sector and wish to express their support for the principles of the Charter and contribute to its learning community and the Charter’s development.
+Organisations, such as national or cross-sectoral bodies that wish to publicly express their support for the principles of the Charter and contribute to its learning community and the Charter’s development can become Corporate Supporters.

 Organisations can express their interest and support for the vision and ethos of the Charter by becoming Corporate Supporters (non-sector specific).
 Corporate Supporters may include:

 • Procurement frameworks and organisations

 • Professional bodies from non-built environment sectors with a broader interest in major accident or hazard safety